 Tricep dips are great because they require you to lift your entire bodyweight, putting incredible tension on the desired muscle group (they also work your shoulders and chest and the same time, especially if you lean forward slightly, so bonus).

-How to perform: To perform tricep dips, you’ll need a set of bars just over hip-width apart.
+How to perform this triceps exercise: To perform tricep dips, you’ll need a set of bars just over hip-width apart.
 The best height for you will be determined by how tall you are.
 Grasp the bars and lift yourself up.
 Bend your knees slightly and cross your feet behind you, and then slowly lower your body down.

 Be sure to bring your elbows to around a 90-degree angle behind you when you lower your body, or until your shoulders dip lower than your elbows.
 Push yourself back up to the starting position, although be sure to not fully lock out your elbows.
 Get to a point where you’re close to locking out, hold for a second or two, before you lower your body again.